Chicago-Digital/Solid-App-Framework/README.md

 A simple starting Adobe Business Catalyst app framework by Solid Sky
 ## Getting Started
 * Create new app in Partner Portal
+* Create new site in BC (to use as a sandbox)
+* Enable Liquid on that site
 *	Download framework
 * Load into local version of your site
 *	Update app folder name to match your app key